muradaghyv/contextual_embeddings/notes.md

 ## Notes 17.04.2025
 * I have tried **XLM-RoBERTa** model with `processor.py` script.
 It gave me an error when creating vector database.
 I should look at this error and fix it.

+## Notes 18.04.2025
+* I fixed an issue, when embeddings are torch tensors using **squeeze()** command.
+Embedding vectors are created as 2D torch tensors which was the reason why the processor script was giving an error when creating database.
+It is expecting 1D array (list), but we were passing 2D. **squeeze()** command makes this 2D tensor 1D.

+* I have modified `smt.ipynb`so that it is more compact and structured way for trying different embedding models and different documents with different questions.

+* Created `sample_doc.pdf` document in Azerbaijani which is more structured and cleaner text document.
+We will use this document and relevant questions for evaluating the performance of different multi-lingual models.